AGM Proxy Votes Cast

 Appointment of proxy using hard copy proxy form

 - The notes to the proxy form explain how to direct your proxy how to vote on each resolution or withhold their vote.
-To appoint a proxy using the proxy form, the form must be:
+To appoint a proxy using the proxy form, the form must be:- completed and signed;

-- sent or delivered to Share Registrars Limited at The Courtyard, 17 West Street, Farnham, Surrey, GU9 7DR or by facsimile transmission to 01252 719232;
+– sent or delivered to Share Registrars Limited at 3 The Millennium Centre, Crosby Way, Farnham, Surrey, GU9 7XX;

 – alternatively, the completed proxy form can be scanned and emailed to email@example.com; and